If rate > 0.10 (number-between < 10), use standard percent type of measures • 3 SSI's in 20 patients = 0.15

 Figure 1b: Prolonged periods with no events[1]

-How long before we can say with confidence that the process has shown significant improvement?
+Which raises the question: How long before we can say with confidence that the process has shown significant improvement?
+[See Table 1 at the bottom of this page]

 Practical Implementation

-• If no defect (SSI) by end of month, plot total number cases so far
+If no defect (SSI) by end of month, plot total number cases so far

-• Can still detect an improvement even before next SSI
+Can still detect an improvement even before next SSI

-• Update point when eventually have a failure
+Update point when eventually have a failure

 Figure 2a.
 Days between VAP example[1]